stone-payments/stoneco-guidelines/backend/python/README.md

 Python is an __interpreted language__ as well.
 While files containing code have the .py extension, when executing the file it is partially compiled to a [bytecode](https://en.wikipedia.org/wiki/Bytecode) file with the .pyc extension.
 Hence, the .py file is only compiled for the first time (unless the code is changed) an then the .pyc file is executed upon every invocation.
 The bytecode is then translated to machine instructions by the Python Virtual Machine (PVM) during the execution.
 Since the bytecode needs to be interpreted by the PVM, Python's  performance is in general lower than the one provided by a compiled language.

-As an interpreted language, an interactive console is provided as a tool that its part of the language.
+As an interpreted language, an interactive console is provided as a tool that is part of the language.
 The console allows to easily ensure that the code that has been just developed performs as expected.
 As an example, the console supports defining functions and then testing them or loading whole modules just developed and using their inner objects or functions.

 Python allows employing object oriented design, or procedural programming depending on the needs.
 And the fact that it is an interpreted language, has led to its use for scripting purposes.